 altar of Ngo Quyen in Hang Kenh Communal House

-Up to now, Hang Kenh Communal House has preserved almost intact the original elements from the time of its construction and was ranked as a national architectural and artistic relic in 1962.
-This is one of the city’s outstanding historical and cultural relics that attracts many tourists to visit.
+Up to now, Hang Kenh Communal House has preserved almost intact the original elements from its construction and was designated a national architectural and artistic relic in 1962.
+This is one of the city’s outstanding historical and cultural relics, attracting many tourists.

-Location: 55 Nguyen Cong Tru Street, Hang Kenh Ward, Le Chan District, Hai Phong City.
+Location: 55 Nguyen Cong Tru Street, Le Chan Ward, Hai Phong City.

 Unique architecture Hang Kenh Communal House

-The Hang Kenh Communal House has all the detailed items such as: Dai Dinh, San Dinh, Nghi Mon, and other auxiliary works such as Ta Vu, Huu Vu, Van Tu.
+The Hang Kenh Communal House includes all the detailed items, such as Dai Dinh, San Dinh, Nghi Mon, and auxiliary works such as Ta Vu, Huu Vu, and Van Tu.

 The main house has a structure of 7 compartments with important architecture and a majestic scale.
 The roof of the main house is covered with curved roof tiles.